czymaraclass/CompSocResearch/README.md

-# Research training I & II: Comparative Social Research with Multi-level Modelling in R
+# Comparative Social Research with Multi-level Modelling in R

 ### Course Description